aws/jsii/gh-pages/content/dev-guide/index.md

 ## :octicons-desktop-download-24: Download Locations

 This table provides typical download locations for the prerequisites mentioned in this document.
-Most of these tools can also be installed using traidtional package managers (standard for the operating system and platform).
+Most of these tools can also be installed using traditional package managers (standard for the operating system and platform).

 | Tool            | Description                              | Location                |
 | --------------- | ---------------------------------------- | ------------------------|